4 Reasons Working Out Could Cause You to Gain Weight

 Exercise is a good thing, but it also puts your body under stress.
 If done right — with the proper nutritional support, rest, and recovery — the stress caused by exercise toughens you up, fortifying your body against further stress.

 However, if you pile exercise on top of a bunch of other lifestyle stress — or if you work out beyond your limits — balance will be lost.
 Exercise will contribute to your total stress load, becoming part of the problem as opposed to part of the solution.

-So, if you work twelve hours a day, drink more than two alcoholic drinks a night on a regular basis, smoke, sleep less than seven hours a night, have a chronic injury, eat a junk-filled Standard American Diet and are overweight, exercise will tax your body just like all the bad habits on this list and actually cause weight gain in a couple different ways.
+So if you work twelve hours a day, drink more than two alcoholic drinks a night on a regular basis, smoke, sleep less than seven hours a night, have a chronic injury, eat a junk-filled American diet and you’re overweight, exercise could tax your body just like all the bad habits on this list and actually cause weight gain in a couple different ways.

 First, the inflammation process does not progress to the later phases of healing, and you can end up with chronic inflammation throughout the body.